Kingxukai/linux/Documentation/isdn/interface_capi.rst

 			       struct sk_buff *skb)

-pass a received CAPI message to Kernel CAPI for forwarding to the specified application
+pass a received CAPI message to Kernel CAPI for forwarding to the woke specified application

 6. Helper Functions and Macros